aaron5670/aCMS/readme.rst

 ###################
-aCMS created by CodeIgniter 3
+aCMS created with CodeIgniter 3
 ###################

-A Content Management System with a powerful front-end form, wizard & template builder.
+A Content Management System with a powerful front-end form-, wizard- & template builder.

 *********
 Features